functions-lab/MAMBAS-MobiCom2024/ray-tracing-based-simulations/README.md

 For the first figure (an example show below), it shows the detailed scheduling of one simulated Ray-Tracing scenario (X axis as the time slot index and Y axis as the user index) over baselines and proposed Mambas, where each grid indicates the data rate (in Mbps) achieved given the time slot and user.
 Note that `0` means either the user is not activated or packet loss.
 ![alt text](./simulation-detail.png)

-For the second figure (an example show below), it shows the statistical results over all the Ray-Tracing scenarios w.r.t. the averged data rates over users per scenario.
+For the second figure (an example show below), it shows the statistical results over all the Ray-Tracing scenarios w.r.t. the averaged data rates over users per scenario.
 ![alt text](./simulation-cdf.png)